shutterstock_293221436_blue_box-b

 Calculate projection distance correctly

-The lens of a projector is crucial for positioning and adjusting the image size because it affects the projection distance.
-Most projectors have a fixed lens that requires a certain distance from the screen.
+The lens of a projector is crucial for positioning and adjusting the image size, as it influences the projection distance.
+Most projectors have a fixed lens that requires a certain distance from the projection surface.
 However, most projectors with a fixed lens offer a flexible projection ratio that allows the distance between the projector and the screen to be changed.

 However, projectors with interchangeable lenses are the most variable.
-This means that you can exchange the lenses and thus adapt the projector to the individual circumstances.
-You can use a short-distance lens or a telephoto lens , depending on your needs.
+This means that you can exchange the lenses and adapt the projector to your individual requirements.
+This means you can use a short-distance or telephoto lens as required.
 These projectors are particularly suitable for professional use in meeting and conference rooms as well as for universities and halls with large projection distances.
-In home cinema, however, you will also get your money's worth with projector models with fixed optics.
-For this, we recommend ceiling mounting on a projector mount.
+In home cinemas, however, you will also get your money's worth with projector models with fixed optics.
+In this case, we recommend ceiling mounting on a projector bracket.

-Our projection surface calculator does all the maths for you: Simply select the projector and use the projection surface calculator to determine the correct projection surface
+Our projection surface calculator does all the maths for you: simply select a projector and use the projection surface calculator to determine the correct projection surface

 The projection ratio can be used to determine distances and image widths.
-The ratio indicates the distance at which the projector must be set up to obtain a 1 m wide projection.
+The ratio indicates the distance at which the projector must be positioned in order to achieve a 1 metre wide projection.

-To achieve an image width of 2 m, we calculate 2 × 1.66 = 3.32.
+To achieve a picture width of 2 m, we calculate 2 × 1.66 = 3.32.
 This value corresponds to the greatest distance to the wall in metres.
-Then we calculate 2 × 1.5 = 3.
-This value corresponds to the smallest distance between the projector and the screen.
-So we can vary the distance of the projector between 3 and 3.32 metres to get an image width of 2 metres.
+Then we calculate 2 × 1.5 = 3, which is the smallest distance between the projector and the screen.
+We can therefore vary the distance of the projector between 3 and 3.32 metres to obtain a picture width of 2 metres.

 projektionsabstand-distance-nobubble